Gerrit Fokkema: Career

 Fokkema worked as a news photographer from 1975 to 1984.

 He began as a cadet photographer with The Canberra Times, and worked there for four years, 1975 to 1979.

 He then moved to Sydney and worked at The Sydney Morning Herald for four years, from 1980 to 1984.

 For the next three years Fokkema worked at The Good Weekend Magazine, a colour magazine supplement to the Saturday edition of The Sydney Morning Herald.

 He was self employed from 1987 to 2018, working in association with design and architectural firms, producing images used in corporate marketing, communications and Annual Reports for some of Australia's largest companies.

 Photography

 Gerrit's living was made producing images for first newspapers, (The Canberra Times, The Sydney Morning Herald)and later for corporate and commercial clients.

-The short term focus of daily news production frustrated Fokkema's inclination to engage more deeply in subjects, so on weekends and holiday's he pursued his own personal projects.
+The short term focus of daily news production frustrated Fokkema's inclination to engage more deeply in subjects, so on weekends and holidays he pursued his own personal projects.

 That combination of commercial work and a need for self expression meant that Gerrit could fund his personal projects through commercial activities and maintain independence.

 "Recognised in the late seventies as one of the new generation, Gerrit Fokkema extended the documentary genre of photographers such as Dupain, Moore, Quirk, Scott and Tweedie.

 He pictured Canberra, then Sydney, and later regional areas such as Wilcannia, with wry humour, irony and an empathy for both built and natural environments and the characters and animals which inhabited the spaces.